Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 - You’ll get asked to enter your current password for verification -> `flsun`.

 - After verification, you can type in your new password and press `Enter`.
-  - **Note: You’ll not be able to see any characters on the display while entering the password.
+  - **Note: You’ll not be able to see any characters on the window while entering the password.
 So, don’t panic, just type in your password and press `Enter`.**

 - Once you’ve successfully verified your password, it’ll get applied right away.